-While it is rare that medically documented conditions manifest which creates such a substantially limiting condition that effects the individual so as to qualify as a disability which can not be accommodated and requires an exemption, this process is designed to assist the student in advancing such a request, as well as initiating the pursuit of available options designed to meet the student's needs (e.g. dining service plans which are individually designed in conjunction with the Director of Dining Services to address a student's special needs - low fat, low sugar, no, etc.).
+While it is rare that medically documented conditions manifest which creates such a substantially limiting condition that effects the individual so as to qualify as a disability which can not be accommodated and requires an exemption, this process is designed to assist the student in advancing such a request, as well as initiating the pursuit of available options designed to meet the student's needs (e.g. residential room furnishing or room assignment modification).

-To establish a disability, a diagnosis, by a licensed physician trained in the assessment of food allergies/gastro-intestinal disorders/etc., as appropriate, is required and should include title and license number and date of the evaluation in the report on letterhead stationary.
+To establish a disability, a diagnosis, by a licensed physician trained in the assessment of mental or physical disabilities, as appropriate, is required and should include title and license number and date of the evaluation in the report on letterhead stationary.